Astronomer Johannes Kepler wanted to be a Minister !

 He started his career as an educator of mathematics and astronomy at the Protestant school in Austria, and later, he became the royal mathematician of Emperor Rudolf II.
 He published his first book on astronomy named ‘Mysterium Cosmographicum’ the next year he joined the school where he modernized the Copernican system.
 There he defended heliocentrism establishing the fact that in the universe, the sun is the only primary source of motive power.

 Meanwhile, during his assistantship under well-known astronomer Tycho Brahe, he could deal with more accurate astronomical data using Tycho’s Observatory.
 There he came up with the revolutionary idea of the planetary pathway named orbit and the first two laws of planetary motion, which he published in the book ‘Astronomia nova.’
 However, he articulated the third law of planetary motion in another book, ‘Harmonice Mundi.’
 Finally, he established his own astronomical system in his book ‘Epitome of Copernican Astronomy.’

 Keplar is quite famous for these laws of planetary motion because he was the first who could think beyond the popular circular-orbit system.
 He proposed that the planetary paths are elliptical, and now we certainly know that he was absolutely correct.
 Applying his theories, the movements and the positions of the planets can be measured more accurately than before.

-Law 1: Law of Ellipses – The orbit of each planet is an ellipse.
+Law 1: Law of Ellipses – The planets orbit the sun in an elliptical pathway.

-Law 2: Law of Equal areas – A line drawn from a planet to the sun sweeps out equal areas in equal times.
+Law 2: Law of Equal areas – A straight line connecting a planet and the sun passes through equal areas in the same duration of time.